Raised dog bowls or commonly known as elevated feeders have been gaining a lot of popularity in the past few years among

 Your dog’s body doesn’t need to exert a lot of effort to push the meals into its belly.

-Another benefit of raised dog bowl is it keeps your dog from splashing water from the bowl to the ground as they drink which saves you a lot of time from cleaning the mess afterward.
+Another benefit of raised dog bowl for German shepherds is it keeps your dog from splashing water from the bowl to the ground as they drink which saves you a lot of time from cleaning the mess afterward.

 Benefits of Raised Dog Bowls for The Dogs’ Owners